-Focus and Accomplishments of the Research and Monitoring Program
+Focus of the Research and Monitoring Program

-The research and monitoring program's focus is on sciencebased activities to support resource management by: determining information gaps; developing studies to improve understanding of distinct management issues and longterm sanctuary health; and interpreting research for decision makers.
-MBNMS is part of the world-renowned and collaborative research community in coastal central California.
+The research and monitoring program's focus is on science-based activities to support resource management by: determining information gaps; developing studies to improve understanding of distinct management issues and long-term sanctuary health; and interpreting research for decision makers.
+ONMS is part of the world-renowned and collaborative research community in coastal Central California.
 Twenty research institutions are represented on the MBNMS Research Activity Panel (RAP).
 Members of the RAP and other scientists from regional institutions (Figure I-4) share their expert knowledge, facilities, equipment, and academic programs to help address issues identified in the MBNMS management plan.
 The research and monitoring program, in collaboration with regional partners, has achieved notable regional and international success through advisory committees, organizing symposia, developing websites with monitoring information, developing sanctuary condition reports with associated data sharing portals, obtaining research grants, gaining access to national research assets, conducting research expeditions, publishing scientific papers, and integrating science into education, research, and resource management endeavors.
-Examples of research program accomplishments over the past decade include:

-Figure I-4: Regional Institutions.
+Figure I-4.
+Regional research institutions.
 Image: NOAA